 All additional departmental or functional policies and procedures should conform to the policies in your manual.
 All changes to policies and procedures must be reviewed to ensure that there are no conflicts with the policies stated in your Policy Manual.

-An example policy manual is included with many of the Bizmanualz Policies and Procedures Manual products:
+To assist you in writing you own policy manual for your company, we have include example policy manuals within many of the Bizmanualz Policies and Procedures Manual products:

 - Accounting Policies Procedures